arseniyturin/Neural-Network-From-Scratch/README.md

 2. Hidden layer with 3 neurons
 3. output layer

-All the layers and their parameters are hardcoded, which can be viewed as limitation, but for the illustration purposes it's the ideal set up.
+All the layers and their parameters are hardcoded, which can be viewed as limitation, but for illustration purposes it's the ideal set up.
 The limitations for the network are following:
 1. We have predetermined input size.
 In our case it's two features, so input size is 2
 2. We have one hidden layer has 3 neurons, we cannot add more layers to the network
-3. Since we are going to solve linear regression problem, we have a predetermined output size which is equal 1.
+3. We have predetermined output size, because we a working on regression problem

 It is possible to change every hardcoded parameters manually, so I encourage you to play with the code, change parts, optimize it.